iterative/dvc.org/content/blog/2020-05-04-dvc-3-years-and-1-0-release.md

 versioning.

 Countless users asked us when we'd support metrics visualizations.
 Now it's
-here: DVC 1.0 introduces scalar and continuous metrics file visualization commands, `dvc metrics diff` and `dvc plots show`.
+here: DVC 1.0 introduces metrics file visualization commands, `dvc metrics diff` and `dvc plots show`.
 DVC plots are powered by the [Vega-Lite](https://vega.github.io/vega-lite/) graphic library.

 This function is designed not only for showing visualizations based on the